bet4a/d3wiki/Hull-Geom.md

 <a name="_hull" href="Hull-Geom#wiki-_hull">#</a> <b>hull</b>(<i>vertices</i>)

 Returns the convex hull for the specified *vertices* array, using the current x- and y-coordinate accessors.
-The returned convex hull is represented as an array containing a subset of the input vertices, arranged in clockwise order.
+The returned convex hull is represented as an array containing a subset of the input vertices, arranged in counterclockwise order.

 <a name="x" href="Hull-Geom#wiki-x">#</a> hull.<b>x</b>([<i>x</i>])